Joseph White (psychologist)

-Early and education
+Early life and education

 Joseph White was born on December 19, 1932, in Lincoln, Nebraska to Dorothy Lee and Joseph L. White Sr. At a very young age, his family moved to Minneapolis where they remained until White's mother sent him to San Francisco to live with his aunt after completing high school.
 White only intended to work as a waiter; however, his aunt, Reverend Margaret Brown, suggested that he go to college.

+As an African American child growing up before the Civil Rights Movement, White experienced a society shaped by racial segregation, discrimination, and unequal educational opportunities.
+After his family relocated to Minneapolis and later to San Francisco, he encountered different social environments that exposed him to both the barriers and possibilities facing Black Americans in the mid-twentieth century.
+These experiences helped shape his later commitment to developing a psychology that accurately reflected the strengths and lived experiences of African Americans.

 Joseph White received his BA from San Francisco State University, and his PhD in clinical psychology at Michigan State University in 1961.
-When he went to San Francisco State the total cost of admission for him was $14.25.
-College was so affordable at that time in California that if a student did not have the money at that moment the student could sign a waiver promising to pay the current tuition and fees the next semester.
-White was always a good athlete in high school and that earned him a job working at a playground in a city neighborhood.
+Paying an admission cost of $14.25.
+White was a good athlete in high school which earned him a job working at a playground in a city neighborhood.
 This is where he found his love for psychology.
-Ivan Pavlov was an influential psychologist for White and he was very interested in learning about the unconscious mind.
-This would probably be his earliest influence in regards to psychology.
+Ivan Pavlov was an influential psychologist for White, likely being his earliest influence in regards to psychology.

+When White completed his Ph.D. in clinical psychology at Michigan State University in 1961.
+He became the first Black student at Michigan State University to earn a doctorate in clinical psychology.
+At the time, African Americans were severely underrepresented in doctoral psychology programs.
+White later noted that he was among only a handful of Black psychologists in the United States, highlighting the significant barriers faced by Black scholars pursuing careers in psychology during the early 1960s.
+He was one of only five Black psychologists in the United States when he earned his doctorate.
+This fact illustrates just how isolated Black psychologists were in the early 1960s and helps explain why White believed psychology needed to change.
+His success represented an important milestone in increasing diversity within the profession.